An Interview with Gary

 - Lots of acclaimed writers are late literary bloomers.
 You began a new career in writing at age 52.
 How did you leverage your life experience to start writing?

 The best advice I’ve heard about writing fiction came from The Creative Way course, led by New York Times bestselling author and founder Ted Dekker.
 Dekker talks about writing from the heart and putting a part of yourself on the page.
-That’s easy to do at age 52 because I have a lot of baggage to unload.
-I drew from the experience of losing my father when I wrote the death scene.
-I used my grief to create Joshua.
+That’s easy to do at age 53 because I have a lot of baggage to unload.
+I drew from the experience of losing my father when I wrote the death scene in “Joshua and the Shadow of Death.”
+I am using my life changes to write “Harold and the Angel of Death.”
+This story is one of rebuilding, as is my own.
+Lucius McCray’s experiences translate into his tales.
+Although, in Lucius’ case, some stories are more accurate than others.

-- The underlying theme of “Joshua and the Shadow of Death” is forgiveness.
+- The underlying theme of the Berserker Series is forgiveness.
 What would you like for readers to take away from the book?

-When I first conceived the idea for this novel, I had no idea how timely this series would be or how close to reality “Joshua and the Shadow of Death” would become.
-Society is becoming toxic.
+When I first conceived the idea for this series, I had no idea how timely this series would be or how close to reality some points in “Joshua and the Shadow of Death” would become.
+Society is becoming more toxic with each passing day.
 It is increasingly easy to get pulled into a negative mindset.
-Joshua, and his journey through the shadows, encourages us to think about how we respond to life’s insults and disagreements.
-At the end of the day, forgiveness is not to help the people who wrong us, it is to help us move forward and heal.
+Joshua and his journey through the shadows encourage us to think about how we respond to life’s insults and disagreements.
+In Harold’s case, he cannot forgive himself, and that drives him to seek the answers that will change who he is as a man.

-- Can you speak about your own personal background and how being adopted, and making the decision to find out about your biological parents, inspired the premise of this book and what the main character is dealing with?
+- Can you speak about your background and how being adopted, and deciding to find out about your biological parents, inspired the premise of this series?

 I spent a big part of my childhood being very ill.
 For decades, no one was able to diagnose my disease.
-Behcet’s is difficult to pinpoint because the symptoms usually don’t appear jointly and can be identical to those of other illnesses.
+Behcet’s is challenging to pinpoint because the symptoms usually don’t appear jointly and can be identical to those of other illnesses.
 Once diagnosed, I opted to research my biological parents since Behcet’s is a genetic disease.
 I found information about my birth mother, who hails from Denmark, but was unable to locate material about my birth father.
 I turned to genome mapping to learn more and discovered that there were Turkish markers in my genes.
-In short, there are two old world conquering empires duking it out inside of my body.
+In short, two old world-conquering empires are duking it out inside of my body.

 - Which writers inspire you?